 A self confessed property addict and frustrated builder – Andy and his wife Claire are currently building a new county house in the Cotswolds.
 Away from property Andy has a passion for remote and beautiful places, having spent his childhood in the Hebrides.

-Tom recently joined the RedBook team to help grow and strengthen the business, whilst ensuring its exceptionally high levels of service are delivered to its ever-expanding range of clients.
+Tom joined Sandy and the RedBook team as an equity Partner, to help grow and strengthen the business, whilst ensuring its exceptionally high levels of service are delivered to its ever-expanding range of clients.